 Suboxone is becoming the maintenance drug of choice for facilities across the country because of the side effects of methadone.
 Although methadone has proven to be an effective treatment, it has the potential to become addictive as well, possibly even more addictive than heroin.
 Though German scientists Max Bockmuhl and Gustav Ehrhart of the IG Farben Company designed methadone in 1937 to be a less addictive substitute for morphine and heroin, those who have used methadone recreationally, for pain relief, or in a drug maintenance program often state otherwise regarding its addictive potential.

-Methadone, also known by the brand name Dolophine, classifies as an opioid.
-It’s a manmade drug, used most commonly to treat opioid addiction.
+Methadone is a synthetic opioid drug used most commonly to treat opioid addiction.
 In the 1960s, it became a primary treatment for heroin addiction in the US.
 The National Institutes of Health states it has little potential for dependency when used as directed since it causes very little euphoric effect.
 It works by altering how the brain and nervous system react to pain.
 As a maintenance drug, it blocks the euphoric effects of opiates like heroin, codeine, and morphine.
 Additionally, it has the ability to stop the euphoric effects of synthetics like hydrocodone and oxycodone.
 It reduces the symptoms of opiate withdrawal as well.

 Methadone is long-lasting and can remain active for up to 24 hours, but the analgesic effects of the drug only last 4-6 hours.
 It has a half-life of 8-59 hours, states the U.S. Food and Drug Administration.